AlexanderHoogsteyn/EU-ETS-H2-support-instruments/README.md

     -   CAP_Alkaline_base_supported: Total installed capacity (in GW) for alkaline electrolysis-based hydrogen production (base load) with government support.
     -   PROD_Alkaline_peak_supported: Annual hydrogen production (in Mt) from alkaline electrolysis (peak load) with government support.
     -   PROD_Alkaline_base_supported: Annual hydrogen production (in Mt) from alkaline electrolysis (base load) with government support.
+5. "Scenario_X_operation_Y.csv" in "Results_Z_repr_days" (X = scenario number, Y= sensitivity, Z = number of representative days ), a csv-file per simulation with more detailed results within one specific modelled year.
+The year from which operational data is extracted can be set using "operationalYear" in "overview_data.yaml"
+    -   Hour: Represents the specific hour of the day.
+All considered representative days are placed in consection.
+    -   EOM_price: Refers to the electricity-only market (EOM) price for that particular hour (EUR/MWh).
+    -   H2_price: Indicates the price of hydrogen for that hour (in euros per kilogram, €/kg).
+    -   PROD_SMR: Annual hydrogen production (in mega tons, Mt) from Steam Methane Reforming for that specific hour.
+    -   PROD_SMRCCS: Annual hydrogen production (in Mt) from SMR with Carbon Capture and Storage (CCS) for that specific hour.
+    -   PROD_Alkaline_base: Annual hydrogen production (in Mt) from alkaline electrolysis (base load) for that specific hour.
+    -   PROD_Alkaline_peak_supported: Annual hydrogen production (in Mt) from alkaline electrolysis (peak load) with government support for that specific hour.
+    -   PROD_Alkaline_base_supported: Annual hydrogen production (in Mt) from alkaline electrolysis (base load) with government support for that specific hour.
+    -   PROD_Alkaline_peak: Annual hydrogen production (in Mt) from alkaline electrolysis (peak load) for that specific hour.
+    -   PROD_Import: Annual import of hydrogen (in Mt) for that specific hour.
+    -   PROD_CCGT_new: Hydrogen production (in Mt) from Combined Cycle Gas Turbine (CCGT) power plants for that specific hour.
+    -   PROD_WindOffshore: Hydrogen production (in Mt) from offshore wind power plants for that specific hour.
+    -   PROD_SPP_coal: Hydrogen production (in Mt) from coal-fired Single Point Producer (SPP) plants for that specific hour.
+    -   PROD_WindOnshore: Hydrogen production (in Mt) from onshore wind power plants for that specific hour.
+    -   PROD_Nuclear: Hydrogen production (in Mt) from nuclear power plants for that specific hour.
+    -   PROD_Solar: Hydrogen production (in Mt) from solar power plants for that specific hour.
+    -   PROD_OCGT: Hydrogen production (in Mt) from Open Cycle Gas Turbine (OCGT) power plants for that specific hour.

 ### Demos & reproducing the results (to be updated)
 ## Some simulation